 The Company has entered into various interest rate swap and cap agreements to mitigate its exposure associated with its variable rate debt.
 The swap agreements involve payments by the Company to counterparties at fixed rates in return for receipts based upon variable rates indexed to the London Inter Bank Offered Rate ("LIBOR").
-The differentials between the fixed and variable rate payments under these agreements are recognized in realized (losses) gains on derivative instruments, net in the consolidated statement of income.
+The differentials between the fixed and variable rate payments under these agreements are recognized in realized (losses) gains on interest rate swaps and caps, net in the consolidated statement of income.